an-sh/chat-service/README.md

   });
   // Join room 'default'
   socket.emit('roomJoin', 'default', (error, data) => {
+    // Check for a command error.
+    if(error) return;
     // Now we will receive 'default' room messages in 'roomMessage' handler.
-    // To send a message to 'default' room:
+    // Now we can also send a message to 'default' room:
     // socket.emit('roomMessage', 'default', { textMessage : 'Hello!' });
   });
 });